arouyan/lakeFS/docs/integrations/presto_trino.md

 ### Configure Hive

-Presto/Trino uses Hive metastore service (HMS), or a compatible implementation of the Hive metastore, such as AWS Glue Data Catalog to write data to S3.
+Presto/Trino uses the Hive metastore service (HMS) or a compatible implementation of the Hive metastore such as AWS Glue Data Catalog, to write data to S3.
 In case you are using Hive metastore, you will need to configure Hive as well.
 In file `hive-site.xml` add to the configuration:
 ```xml